vivekcoh/scripts/doc/OneHelios/README.md

 * Click Create

 When using a Cohesity view as the S3 bucket, the s3 host will be cluster.fqdn:3000 (e.g. mycluster.mydomain.net:3000) or cluster.IPaddress:3000 (e.g. 10.1.1.100:3000)

+### Access Key and Secret Key for the S3 View on a Cohesity Cluster

+The S3 View created above will only have one user in the ACL: the user that created the view.
+So, use that user's the access key and secret key in the configurations below.
+To get the keys:

+* Log onto the Cohesity cluster
+* Click Settings -> Access Management
+* Click on the user that created the S3 view
+* Copy the Access Key ID and the Secret Access Key to paste into the configurations below

 ## Setup